retror69/retrohud/README.md

 -Newtown (default)
 -Bebas Neue
-They can be enabled/disabled by going to the "options" folder and dragging+dropping the option you want into the "enabled" folder.
+They can be enabled by going to the "options" folder and dragging+dropping the option you want into the "enabled" folder.

-Speedometer can be enabled/disabled by going to the "options" folder and dragging+dropping it into the "enabled" folder.
+Speedometer can be enabled by going to the "options" folder and dragging+dropping it into the "enabled" folder.

 Transparent viewmodels can be enabled/disabled through the "hudlayout.res" file in the "scripts" folder.